catinacanoe/pw/README.md

   Clone this repository: `git clone 'https://github.com/catinacanoe/pw.git'`.
   All of the functionality is stored inside `main.sh`, so all you need to do is set an alias (or anything equivalent) like this: `alias pw="/path/to/repo/pw/main.sh"` in your `.bashrc` or `.zshrc`.
-  You must also set an environment variable `$MENU` to the name of the menu program you would like `pw` to use.
+  You must also set an environment variable `$DMENU_PROGRAM` to the name of the menu program you would like `pw` to use.
 This program should read standard input line by line and print the chosen item to standard output.
 Something like `dmenu` or `tofi`.

 ## NixOS